Skip to main content

 Strategic exercise increases the sensitivity of your cells to hormonal signals, making therapeutic protocols more effective.

-Resistance training, such as weightlifting, is particularly effective.
-When you challenge your muscles, you trigger a cascade of events that includes an increase in the number and sensitivity of androgen receptors within the muscle tissue.
 This means that the testosterone circulating in your system, whether from your body’s own production or from a therapy like TRT, has more opportunities to bind to cells and initiate muscle protein synthesis, leading to greater gains in lean mass and strength.
 This type of training is a direct way to enhance the very outcome many protocols are designed to achieve.

 Cardiovascular exercise, on the other hand, improves the delivery system.
 It strengthens the heart, enhances blood flow, and increases capillary density.
 This ensures that hormones, nutrients, and oxygen are efficiently transported to every cell in the body.
 It also is a powerful tool for managing stress and regulating cortisol, the body’s primary stress hormone.

-Chronically elevated cortisol can suppress the function of the reproductive and axes, actively working against the goals of hormonal optimization.
+Chronically elevated cortisol can suppress the function of the reproductive and growth hormone axes, actively working against the goals of hormonal optimization.
 Consistent cardiovascular activity helps keep this powerful hormone in check, creating a more favorable internal environment for your protocol to succeed.

 Intermediate

 Understanding that diet and exercise are beneficial is the first step.
 The next level of comprehension involves examining the precise biological mechanisms through which these lifestyle factors interact with and potentiate specific hormonal therapies.
 This is where we move from the general to the specific, exploring how deliberate choices in your kitchen and your gym can directly modulate the key variables that determine therapeutic success.
-The relationship is not merely additive; it is synergistic, creating an outcome far greater than the sum of its parts.

 Dietary Modulation of Hormone Bioavailability